 - NEVER download attachments from sources you're unfamiliar with, even if you've been convinced you've won $1000!

-- Use a VPN solution recommended here for all your online activity, to increase your security and privacy, and make it harder for people to learn about you and what you do online – it could be used against you by a criminal or provide some extra clues for a phishing attack.
-You’ll find a list of recommended VPNs for Windows here and for Mac here.
+- Use a VPN service for all your online activity, to increase your security and privacy, and make it harder for people to learn about you and what you do online - it could be used against you by a criminal or provide some extra clues for a phishing attack.
+You'll find a list of recommended VPNs for Windows here and for Mac here.

 - Use antivirus software and keep it up to date - and yes that does apply to Mac users!